sQu4rks/DEVNET-1970/sections/03-pyats_bgp/Readme.md

 ```python
 class BGP_Neighbors_Established(aetest.Testcase):
 ```
 6. Within our `Testcase` class, we can designate a function as a test by using the `aetest.test` decorator.
 All functions that have been decorated as such will be run in sequential order.
 This allows us to split the functionality into multiple functions and make the code easier to handle.
-In our demo we'll have two such functions, `learn_bgp` which will learn the `bgp` feature from all our devices and `check_bgp` that will verify that the neighbors are established and present the results in a nicely formatted fashion.
+In our demo we will have two such functions, `learn_bgp` which will learn the `bgp` feature from all our devices and `check_bgp` that will verify that the neighbors are established and present the results in a nicely formatted fashion.
 Let's start with the learning of our bgp feature.
-We iterate over all of our previously connected device objects and then learn the bgp feature for each of them and store the information from usage in the `check_bgp` section.
+We iterate over all of our previously connected device objects, learn the bgp feature for each of them and then store the information from usage in the `check_bgp` section.
 ```python
    @aetest.test
    def learn_bgp(self):